- Updated text about Scaleway bootscript/kernel and Meltdown

 - and some other goodies

-Disclaimer: I’m not working for Scaleway and don’t get paid ;-) So all in all a very good choise for a person like me ;-) You won’t get supa dupa performance at Scaleway because most of the cheap instances run on Intel Atom CPUs but it’s more than enough power for me… But forget about the security groups.
+Disclaimer: I’m not working for Scaleway and don’t get paid ;-) So all in all a very good choise for a person like me ;-) You won’t get supa dupa performance at Scaleway because most of the cheap instances run on Intel Atom CPUs but it’s more than enough power for me… They also have bigger instances of course so don’t worry (if they don’t just be temporary out of stock…) But forget about the security groups.
 They’re basically useless since you can’t define a default rule (which should always be

 deny for basically every port - excluding SSH at the beginning which we need for Ansible).
 If you have to block every port that shouldn’t be accessable from the internet you’ll get crazy and that’s not how security works.
 If you’ve a jumphost you can remove the public IPs from the other instances if they don’t offer services to the outside like databases which saves you money too.
 I’ll use ufw (which basically just manages Linux netfilter) to allow or deny access (as you’ll see later).